gothxcat/espresso/README.md

-# Java GUI Example
+# Espresso File Manager

-Java Swing/AWT sample project with resource management and window structure
+Prototype file manager written in Java with the Swing/AWT APIs.

 ## Prerequisites